wyvernbw/the-kingless-knights-survival-book/content/Items.md

 	- You charge your attack for a turn.
 Roll a `d12`.
 You can charge for up to 3 consecutive turns.
 Failing to charge cancels Helm-splitter and the stance slots are lost.
+	- Charging works like concentration, but you make a constitution saving throw when you take damage instead.
 	-  If you charged for at least one turn, you can attack.
 Make an attack with disadvantage.
 On a miss, if the target is wearing armor, it gains an additional weak spot at the number rolled.
 On a hit, add all the rolled die (from